zcorpan/html-parser-book/manuscript/parser.md

 How does the parser decide if the page is a "frameset" page or a "body" page?
 Glad you asked.

-You may recall from the *Parsing a simple document* section a mention of a frameset-ok flag.
+You may recall from the {% ref "parser", "Parsing a simple document" %} section a mention of a frameset-ok flag.
 This flag determines whether, upon finding a `frameset` start tag token in the "in body" insertion mode, the page should be a frameset page.

 The following things set the frameset-ok flag to "not ok".